thantthet/YBS-Data/README.md

-# YBS-Data
+# Yangon Bus Service – YBS Data
-YBS Data is improved update-to-date version of official lastest YBS data release.
+YBS Data is improved update-to-date version of officially released version.

 Data are gathered around Facebook/Groups/Pages that are related to YBS.
 Data validity is by best effort.